History

 In the Beginning

-NMF was founded in 1946, in Chicago, by Franklin McLean, MD, PhD, an eminent physician who saw, well before others, that the lack of opportunities for Black physicians was a problem for our nation.
-He understood that we needed more minority physicians to achieve basic equality of opportunity, and to ensure access to quality health care.
+NMF was founded in Chicago in 1946 by Franklin McLean, MD, PhD, an eminent physician who understood, well before others, that ensuring access to quality healthcare meant creating more opportunities and reducing financial barriers across all communities to obtain medical education and careers.
 This was true in 1946, and it is true today.

-NMF began by giving scholarships to Black physicians and medical students who otherwise could not have afforded a medical education.
-As broad social changes swept America, NMF expanded its commitment, giving scholarships more broadly.
-Despite the shifting political and cultural winds, NMF has committed itself to providing financial, professional, and communal support and opportunities for talented scholars and physician researchers
+NMF began by granting scholarships to Black physicians and medical students who otherwise could not have afforded a medical education.
+As broad social changes swept America, NMF expanded its commitment, giving scholarships more broadly to ensure talented scholars and physician researchers from every community had the financial, professional, and communal support and opportunities needed to succeed and thrive in the field of medicine.

-Today, NMF works to address the growing physician shortage by broadening the pathways to medical education, providing leadership opportunities to ensure clinical research includes everyone, and delivering programs and supports to bolster the future success of medical students and current practitioners.
+Today, NMF works to address the growing physician shortage by broadening the pathways to medical education, providing leadership opportunities to ensure clinical research includes every patient population, and delivering programs and supports to bolster the future success of medical students and current practitioners.

 Alumni Engagement

-NMF alumni number more than 32,000 and are at the forefront of the fight to deliver excellent care to everyone.
+NMF alumni number more than 45,000 and are at the forefront of the mission to deliver excellent healthcare to everyone.
 Understanding the incredible insight and lived experiences of NMF alumni, the organization has engaged in an intentional strategy to deepen its engagement with this cadre of health leaders.

 In 2011, NMF began connecting their alumni network through its first-ever alumni directory.
 Encouragement and a generous planning grant from Kaiser Permanente has enabled NMF to grow this work.